MicrosoftDocs/sandbox/sandbox/demos/github-release-notes.md

       "type": "blob",
       "direction": "inout",
       "path": "container-name/*",
-      "connection": "blobConnectionName"
+      "connection": "StorageConnection"
     }
 ```

-1. In the same function, upload a project.json with the following:
+1. In the same function, upload or create a project.json file and add the following:

 ```
 {